ellerycoleman/code_samples/cs295/hw4/README.txt

 The code within this directory implements the following subsystems:
   - Lexical Analyzer
   - Language Parser
-  - Symbol Table Management
+  - Symbol Table Manager
-  - IR Generation
+  - IR Generator
-  - MIPS Assembly Code Generation
+  - MIPS Assembly Code Generator

 Please note that there is no type checking subsystem; the compiler can only